 The Iron Horse (1924) Director: John Ford

-An early western epic, Ford’s The Iron Horse was a massive production.
-At two and a half hours of running time, it is an extended silent film, even though much of the film was unplanned during its production.
+A western epic, Ford’s The Iron Horse was a huge production.
+At two and a half hours of run-time, it is a lengthy silent film, even though much of the film was unplanned during its production.
 It was filmed during a cold winter in the Nevada desert.
 Ford later said it was his favorite of his films.

-The film tells a glamorized version of the building of the transcontinental railroad, through the confrontation of cultures: the Italians, the Irish, the Chinese laborers, American Indians.
+The film tells a glamorized version of the building of the transcontinental railroad, through the clash of cultures: the Italians, the Irish, the Chinese laborers, American Indians and so on.
 The star, George O’Brien, is best known for his lead role in F.W.
 Murnau’s Sunrise: A Song of Two Humans.
 Like a D.W.
 Griffith epic, the film romanticizes seedier elements of the American past, and it portrays President Lincoln as a god among men.